turingschool/try-turing/fe-online-weekend/semantic/index.md

 ## Goals

 - Build an understanding of how our HTML impacts users that use a screen reader
-- Learn some alternatives to the `div` element
+- Learn some alternatives to the `div` element, and why they are important
 - Start learning about WAI-ARIA

 ## Screen Readers